gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

   can detect it, the robot will sometimes have a tendency to lurch forward.
   Dead spots make it difficult for the driver to execute fine-tuned and precise movements.

   The Logitech controller has a considerably larger dead spot area, so the Xbox controller is preferred.
 However, this is likely a non-issue for the large majority of teams.
 Also, keep in mind that there are very specific models of the Xbox controller that are legal, so they can be hard to find new.

+  Starting with the 2020-2021 season, PS4 Dualshock 4 controllers are legal; these are likely performant, but have not really been tested for FTC.
 * A phone holder and :term:`OTG <Micro USB On The Go (OTG) Cable>` strain relief connector can be useful as it may help to prevent connections from loosening.